i-MSCP/plugins/incubator/ServerDefaultPage/README.md

-# ServerDefaultPage v1.0.1 plugin for i-MSCP
+# i-MSCP ServerDefaultPage plugin v1.0.2

 Plugin allowing to set a server default page.

 ## Introduction

-This plugin allows to set a server default page on i-MSCP.
+This plugin allows to set a server default page.

 ## Requirements